Nancy Williams (2016)

 She also has an active property practice providing advice and representation in landlord and tenant cases.
 She represents both landlords and tenants in possession and disrepair actions.
 In May 2021 she presented a seminar entitled 'Possession in the Time of Covid' dealing with the various changes to the rules and processes for possession proceedings put in place as a result of the pandemic.
 Nancy is very familiar with the amended rules and a very good choice for possession proceedings as a result.

-Nancy is also able to act in applications for injunctions, and is often able to accept instructions at short notice and to assimilate the facts quickly in order to represent her clients effectively.
+Nancy has experience of acting in property arbitration proceedings for local authorities.
+She is also able to act in applications for injunctions, and is often able to accept instructions at short notice and to assimilate the facts quickly in order to represent her clients effectively.

 Nancy has a keen interest in public law and is looking to develop her practice in this area.